 best Elementary Education program in the country

-states use tools developed at the Curry School
+states use tools developed at the School of Education and Human Development

-Developed at the Curry School, the Phonological Awareness Literacy Screening—or PALS—has become the gold standard for the reading assessment of PreK-3rd grade students, expanding into 99% of Virginia school divisions, 50 states, and multiple countries.
+Developed at the UVA School of Education and Human Development, the Phonological Awareness Literacy Screening—or PALS—has become the gold standard for the reading assessment of PreK-3rd grade students, expanding into 99% of Virginia school divisions, 50 states, and multiple countries.

 Economically disadvantaged children are more likely to be chronically absent from school.
 How does absenteeism affect learning outcomes for young children?